SimGamerJen/FS25_PrecisionNutrition/README.md

 ## Installation & Compatibility

+* **REQUIRES REALISTIC LIVESTOCK**
 * Drop the mod zip into your FS25 mods folder as usual.
+* The modSettings folder can be downloaded to allow for customisation of stages, feedMatrix, aliases and more.
 * Compatible with most animal mods/maps; we read standard trough levels/consumption.
 * **No save conversion**; can be added/removed safely (you’ll just lose the PN effects when removed).